VoronDesign/VoronUsers/printer_mods/bobbleheed/Filament_Runout/README.md

 ![Cross Section](./IMAGES/Switch_Cross_Section.png)

-Place the JST terminal inside close to the switch and affixing with glue, bridge the the terminals of the switch and JST with solder in the NC position.
+Place the JST terminal inside close to the switch and affixing with glue, bridge the the terminals of the switch and JST with solder in the NO position.

 Create a cable to connect the switch to your controller board.